 El Capitan, or Mac OS X 10.11, is the latest update of Apple’s operating system for Mac.
 This marks the first time in a while that the release of OS X and iOS (iOS 9) have appeared almost simultaneously – allowing for more synergy between the platforms.
 This also benefits Mac users, as usual they are left waiting as Apple’s mobile platform has received more attention in recent years.

-Note that if you want to read a review of previous build of OS X for comparison, they are here.
+Note that if you want to read a review of previous build of OS X for comparison,

 What's new El Capitan?